godfreynolan/DJITutorialsKotlin/4-MediaManager/README.md

 #### 6. Default Layout Activity
 In the project navigator, go to **app -> java -> com -> riis -> kotlin_mediamanagerdemo**, and right-click on the kotlin_mediamanagerdemo directory.
 Select **New -> Kotlin Class/File** to create a new kotlin class and name it as `DefaultLayoutActivity.kt`.

-Next, replace the code of the `DefaultLayoutActicity.kt` file with the following:
+Next, replace the code of the `DefaultLayoutActivity.kt` file with the following:
 ```kotlin
 import android.content.Intent
 import androidx.appcompat.app.AppCompatActivity